-12) Ration of Requirements Added or Removed to Total Shipped: The number of user stories added and removed based on customer priority/preference change is important because it relates to the degree of flexibility or agility of an XP team.
+10) Requirements Dynamism: The number of user stories added and removed based on customer priority/preference change is important because it relates to the degree of flexibility or agility of an XP team.
 Yet it should show activity resulting from XP's planning game.
+While is interesting to know how much user stories change during a release, the added overhead of tracking requirements changes in the midst of a release is not consistent with the XP culture.